 Say goodbye to paper, pens, mail couriers, fax machines, scanners, and email attachments!!!

 Using an electronic signature platform allows you to efficiently and quickly circulate final drafts for review and signature.
 Once signed, everyone involved gets a copy of the fully e-signed contract and access to the platform where they can download the contract later.

 The electronic signature platform also captures an audit trail of the signatures – court admissible advice regarding when, where, and how a signing party signed the contract.
 The parties will all have access to this audit trail too.

 Last, it is free for the recipients.
 The only people that have to pay are the businesses creating the contracts for e-signature.
 But even then, it is as inexpensive as $25 per month for a single user.

 How to Implement Electronic Signatures in Your Small Business

 This part is easy.
 Just sign up for an electronic signature platform like HelloSign or DocuSign.
-We use DocuSign and are very happy with their service (if you sign up using our referral link, both you and us will benefit).
+We use DocuSign and are very happy with their service.

 The biggest benefit to using a platform like DocuSign is that they handle all the legal requirements such as obtaining consent from the parties and creating and maintaining the contract itself and the audit trail.